Back

 Identifying long-tail and high-converting keywords

 Long-tail keywords are typically five-word phrases that speak to your niche audience’s most specific needs or interests.
 These keywords usually don’t have a large search or query volume, which is beneficial for you.
-If you target relevant long-tail keywords, you’d have less competition, which could result in a higher SERP ranking.

-Analyzing user intent and search trends in the enterprise space
+Analyzing user intent on search engines

 Google Search, which has 85.53% of the worldwide search market share, could provide you with a data-driven report on user intent.
 What is the motive of your customers in entering a specific keyword?
 Do they want to purchase a service, or do they just want relevant information about a certain topic?